wdpatti/NC-DMV-Scraper/README.md

 YOUR_DISCORD_WEBHOOK_URL = "https://discord.com/api/webhooks/10920931091/-JAOIFJWjenirieojOAJOIWjonfrreywoijojwojoOIAJODAab3" # !!!
 REPLACE WITH YOUR ACTUAL WEBHOOK URL !!!
 ```

-( that is not a real webhook url to be clear )
+( that is not a real webhook url to be clear ) ( do notice the quotes around the webhook URL, those are necessary. )

 Then, you just run `python3 scrapedmv.py`, and every 5 minutes or so it will start the scraping process.
 That is all you have to do to get it up and running!